Papers

 Overview

 The paper "Robust CATE Estimation Using Novel Ensemble Methods" addresses a critical issue in the estimation of Conditional Average Treatment Effects (CATE) in clinical trials.
 Efficient estimation of CATE is fundamental for understanding heterogeneity in treatment effects across patient populations.
-The methodologies compared in this study include traditional approaches such as causal forests and various meta-learners.
+The methodologies compared in this paper include traditional approaches such as causal forests and various meta-learners.
 It is established that each method exhibits performance failures under specific scenarios, emphasizing the need for robust and reliable CATE estimators.

 Novel Proposed Methods